2022 NFL Draft Betting Odds

-With the glorious three day spectacle that is the NFL draft just two weeks away, we will be able to pause our new anxieties and fears, and go back to a familiar and positive anxiety, and that is prognosticating how the 2021 NFL draft will play out.
+With the glorious three day spectacle that is the NFL draft we will be able to pause our new anxieties and fears, and go back to a familiar and positive anxiety, and that is prognosticating how the 2022 NFL draft will play out.
+Starting on April 28th all NFL teams will until April 30th pick their future stars and set the platform for the year and/or years to come.

 This cluster of recommended bets will be based on what specific player and/or side of the ball a given team will select with their first pick.